nsisongltd/options-pricing-visualizer/README.md

 The only thing I am thinking of adding now is a loading state component to improve the user experience during authentication checks.
 Maybe I should just add that then.

 Okay, if i add a loadingspinner.js script, would have to update the protected route component again. i need to stop!

+## At this point, I have done enough with the complete authentication system, we now have:
+User registration and login
+Protected routes
+JWT-based authentication
+User preferences storage
+Calculation history
+Loading states
+Error handling
+Secure password hashing
+Token-based session management
+The application is ready to use!
+Users can:
+Register a new account
+Log in with their credentials
+Access protected features
+Save their preferences
+View their calculation history
+Log out securely

+Let me go and focus on the project itself.